 As the meat cooks, break up any chunks with a wooden spoon into small pieces.

 Spoon into the large bowl with the soffritto.

 Repeat with the rest of the beef, then spoon into the bowl with the cooked vegetables.

-Repeat with the pork and veal and brown; leaving in the pan.
+Repeat with the pork and brown; leaving in the pan.

 Return the browned beef and vegetables to the pot.

 Add the wine, stirring up browned bits on the bottom of the pan.

 Add the chicken stock, water, and tomato paste; mix in well.

 Simmer very gently, partially covered, for 2 hours, stirring occasionally.